LevShepelev/Stocks_prediction/README.md

-# 📈 Stock Prediction MLOps Project
+# 📈 Stock Prediction Project

 This repository contains an **end‑to‑end educational pipeline** for time‑series forecasting of Russian stocks using deep learning (LSTM/GRU) with a modern MLOps